On completeness and dynamics of compact Brinkmann spacetimes: Further results on the core

-\begin{proof} For $x \in M$, let $\G_x^0$ denote its stabilizer in $\G^0$.
+\begin{fact} Let $B^*$ be the inverse image of $B$ (defined in Proposition \ref{integrability}) in $M^*$ endowed with the local $\G^0$-action.
+Then the $\G^0$ orbits in $B^*$ are closed submanifolds in $M^*$, and so they form a fibration. \end{fact} \begin{proof} For $x \in M$, let $\G_x^0$ denote its stabilizer in $\G^0$.
 Its (faithful) representation in $T_xM$ makes it a subgroup $I_x$ of $H = \SO(n-1) \ltimes \R^{n-1}$.
-A standard fact from Gromov's rigid transformation groups Theory \cite{Gro}, or its Cartan connections variant states that $I_x$ is algebraic.
-From this, one infers that, up to a finite index, $I_x$ has the form $K \ltimes \R^k$, where $K $ is a closed subgroup of $\SO(n-1)$.
+A standard fact from Gromov's rigid transformation groups theory \cite{Gro}, or its Cartan connections variant states that $I_x$ is algebraic.
+From this, one infers (see \cite[Theorem 4.3 of Chapter VIII]{hochschild}) that, up to a finite index, $I_x$ has the form $K \ltimes \R^k$, where $K $ is a closed subgroup of $\SO(n-1)$.
 Next, one can check that if $x^* \in M^*$ projects on $x$, then the $\G^0. x^*$ fibers over $\G^0. x$ with fiber $K$.
-This implies in particular that the $\G^0$ orbits on $M^*$ are closed.
+This implies in particular that the $\G^0$ orbits on $M^*$ are closed. \end{proof}

-\end{proof} The interest of working on $M^* $ lies in the following fact brought up in par. \ref{Subsection: M*}:
+The interest of working on $M^* $ lies in the following fact brought up in Par. \ref{Subsection: M*}:

 \begin{fact} The $\G^0$-action on $M^*$ has unipotent isotropy.